cdsittampalam/documentation/docs/Creating Transactions.md

 1. Choose the **Transfer** option in the Select Type box.
 2. Click **Continue**.
 The Transfer screen shows.
-3. In the From section, select the fund that you want to transfer assets to a counterparty in the **Fund** list.
+3. In the From section, select the fund for the transfer in the **Fund** list.
 4. Choose the asset that you want to transfer in the **Asset** list.
-5. Enter details of the user that you want to transfer the money to by typing either their name, email address, or network alias in the **To** list.
+5. Enter details of the user that you want to transfer the money to by typing their name, email address, or network alias in the **To** list.
-6. Enter the sum of money that you want to withdraw in **Amount**.
+6. Enter the sum of money that you want to transfer in **Amount**.
 7. Type in a reference number in **Reference**.
-8. To select a date for when the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
+8. To select the exact time until the transfer takes place, click **Expires In** and enter days, hours, and minutes in the displayed fields.
 9. To select a precise date for when the transfer takes place, click **Expires On** and enter a date and time in the displayed fields.
 10. Click **Review Transfer**.